-Only generic brands and knock-offs try to look like a popular brand that already exists.
-For a long time, Pepsi-Cola looked a lot like Coco-Cola.
+Only generic brands and knock-offs try to look like popular brand that already exists.
+For a long time, Pepsi-Cola looked a lot like Coca-Cola.
 It added blue to the logo in 1950 and then dropped the “Cola” to go with just Pepsi in 1961.

 You want to be the leader and have your own identity.
 So, learn what the competition is doing so you know how to be different with your colors, imagery, and font choices.

 Look at other brands that are attracting your target audience in other industries.
 Your target audience doesn’t just need the product or service you offer—they are out there buying other things.
 So, seek out the brands and influencers who are popular with your crowd.

 You may also find inspiration in your own products, services, area, industry, and more.
 Jot down notes for all imagery, colors, artistic styles, and characteristics that you may want to incorporate in your branding and showcase in your logo.

-Decide on The Type of Logo
+Decide on the Type of Logo

 There are a number of different logo types you can go with.
 Consider what kind of logo you want to use before you start figuring out the specifics of style, imagery, color, and other details.